 Directors who are also employees of the Company receive no separate compensation from the Company for their service as members of the Board.
-For 2019, the Company modified the structure of director compensation to provide a base retainer for each director with higher base retainers for service by the Chairman of the Board and the Lead Independent Director.
+For 2021, the Company maintained the structure of director compensation it adopted in 2019 to provide a base retainer for each director with higher base retainers for service by the Board Chair and the Lead Independent Director.
 The Company provides additional retainers for committee service with higher retainers for committee leadership.
-In prior years, director compensation consisted of a base retainer only with no allocation for committee services.
-The Compensation Committee made the change to further align compensation according to specific leadership and committee service contributions by each director.
-Year over year, total director compensation increased modestly in 2019 to reflect the increased demands and complexity as the Company adds to and advances our pipeline.
+The Compensation Committee believes the structure aligns compensation according to specific leadership and committee service contributions by each director.